Hamiltonian neural networks for solving equations of motion: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{tudying } the evolution of dynamical systems has become a significant trend in scientific research.
+Studying the evolution of dynamical systems has become a significant trend in scientific research.
 The information age has generated an exponential increase in the amount of digital data being stored, and a non-trivial fraction of these data-sets describe the evolution of dynamical systems.
 These include a wide range of systems, from large-scale astrophysics to nano-scale quantum physics.
-Recently, machine learning models, and particularly neural networks (NNs), have been used to explore those data and forecast the future behavior of complex dynamical systems \cite{nanocomm2018, sapsis2018, Ott2017, marios2018, ieee2019_dynSys}, improve turbulence models \cite{julia2016a,julia2016b,rui2019,duraisamy2019}, discover differential equations (DEs) \cite{karniadakis2017jocp, kardiadakis2017jocp2, rudy2017scienceAdv, kutz2017data}, and find approximate solutions for those equations \cite{sinai2018, perdikaris2019}.
-In addition to the data-driven studies, equation-driven unsupervised NNs have been used to solve ordinary and partial DEs relevant to a variaty of physical systems ~\cite{lagaris1998, spiliopoulos2018,nips2018,pnas2018}.
+Recently, machine learning models, and particularly neural networks (NNs), have been used to explore such datasets and forecast the future behavior of complex dynamical systems \cite{nanocomm2018, sapsis2018, marios2018}, \resub{spatiotemporal chaotic behavior \cite{Ott2017, RCprl2018},} classify time series \cite{rc_NN2019,lstm_NN2019}, improve turbulence models \cite{julia2016a, julia2016b, rui2019,duraisamy2019}, discover differential equations (DEs) \cite{karniadakis2017jocp, kardiadakis2017jocp2, rudy2017scienceAdv, kutz2017data}, and find approximate solutions for those equations \cite{sinai2018, perdikaris2019}.
+In addition to the data-driven studies, equation-driven and data-free unsupervised NNs have been used to solve ordinary and partial DEs relevant to a variety of physical systems ~\cite{lagaris1998, pnas2018,spiliopoulos2018, nips2018, pra2021Quantum}.
 Equation-driven networks construct analytical functions that satisfy a particular differential structure; subsequently, in the training process of such models, we do not need any ground truth data.
-Essentially, the loss function solely depends on the solutions obtained by the NN.
-Furthermore, the universal approximation theorem of NNs~\cite{hornik1991} states that a NN can approximate any function with arbitrary accuracy.
+Essentially, the loss function solely depends on the solutions obtained by the NN while the training process is fully data-free.
+This formulation results in an unsupervised learning method.
+We emphasize that the proposed method does not use any data generated by traditional numerical solvers.
+Furthermore, the universal approximation theorem of NNs~\cite{hornik1991} states that a NN can approximate any smooth function with arbitrary accuracy.
 This makes NNs as a suitable approach to solving complicated problems governed by differential equations.